deepstqte/cebd1160-project/README.md

 | :------------- | :------------ |
 | Hamza Benhmani | June 22, 2019 |

-Note that for the opinions and taste expressed in this project are not mine.
+Note that the opinions expressed in this project are not mine.

 -----